isomerpages/moe-chijsngsec/_cca/Visual and Performing Arts/Choir.md

 <table style="width:100%">
 <tbody>
 <tr>
-<td style="width:50%"><b>Jubilate 2022</b><br><br>From the initial planning and the numerous sessions of practices, leading to the recording, the girls experienced a new way of performing.
-All enjoyed and put up an interesting performance with 3 songs weaved into a narration of hope and passion for singing.</td>
+<td style="width:50%"><b>SYF Arts Presentation 2023</b><br><br>SN Choir was awarded the Certificate of Distinction.
+We are thankful to all who supported us throughout from the preparation to the actual day of competition.
+With grit and determination, the students together with our choir conductor, Ms Lim Ai Hooi presented a wonderful performance during the competition!</td>
 <td><img src="/images/06%20CCA/VPA%20Choir/picture%203.jpg"></td></tr>

 <tr>